microsoft/language-server-protocol/_specifications/specification-3-17.md

 ## Language Server Protocol

 The language server protocol defines a set of JSON-RPC request, response and notification messages which are exchanged using the above base protocol.
 This section starts describing the basic JSON structures used in the protocol.
-The document uses TypeScript interfaces to describe these.
+The document uses TypeScript interfaces in strict mode to describe these.
+This means for example that a `null` value has to be explicitly listed and that a mandatory property must be listed even if a falsify value exists.
 Based on the basic JSON structures, the actual requests with their responses and the notifications are described.

 In general, the language server protocol supports JSON-RPC messages, however the base protocol defined here uses a convention such that the parameters passed to request/notification messages should be of `object` type (if passed at all).
 However, this does not disallow using `Array` parameter types in custom messages.